taocao/second-brain-ai-assistant-course/apps/second-brain-offline/README.md

 - Running costs: ~$1.5
 - Running time: ~60 minutes

-**OR** in case you want to avoid any costs or waiting times, you can use our pre-computed dataset available on Hugging Face, which is already set as the default value in future steps: [pauliusztin/second_brain_course_summarization_task](https://huggingface.co/datasets/pauliusztin/second_brain_course_summarization_task).
+**OR** in case you want to avoid any costs or waiting times, you can use our pre-computed dataset available on Hugging Face, which is already set as the default value in the required ZenML configs: [pauliusztin/second_brain_course_summarization_task](https://huggingface.co/datasets/pauliusztin/second_brain_course_summarization_task).

 ## Module 4: Fine-tuning and Deploying Summarization LLM